ssuperuser/backup-restore-configs/README.md

 net commit
 ```
 9. copy the new image to the system
-10. Install the new image
+10. Install the new image using console access

 `onie-install –f -a -i <image-location>`

-11. configure the Management IP address and gateway
+11. Using console access configure the Management IP address and gateway

 ```
 net add interface eth0 ip address 10.250.25.x/21